Bachelor of Arts (BA)

 Why study Indigenous Studies at UBC’s Okanagan campus?

-Build the foundational skills needed to pursue a career in government, in Aboriginal Peoples organizations, in indigenous leadership roles and resource management, or to pursue graduate studies.
+Earn a UBC degree respected by employers around the globe.
+Build a broad foundation and acquire the skills to pursue careers in government, Aboriginal Peoples organizations, indigenous leadership roles, and resource management, or to pursue graduate studies.

 Design research projects relevant and respectful to a particular indigenous community or agency, and implement the project working on-site in that community or agency.